Mechanicville City School District preparing for possibility of yellow zone

-“Beginning tomorrow, grades 7 through 12 will be full virtual,” explained Bruce Potter, superintendent.
+“Beginning tomorrow, grades seven through twelve will be fully virtual,” explained Bruce Potter, superintendent.

 “We are going to include some flex times on Wednesday’s— it will be a full school day, but it will be synchronous Monday, Tuesday, Friday and it will be asynchronous on Wednesday with specific interventions, especially for our students who have been struggling virtually.”

-As a part of the yellow zone designation, schools must test 20 percent of in-person students, faculty, and staff over a 2 week period.
+As a part of the yellow zone designation, schools must test 20% of in-person students, faculty, and staff over a two-week period.
 The Mechanicville City School District already has a contract with Adirondack Health and Wellness to administer COVID-19 tests in the school’s bus loop.

-“We don’t want to inconvenience anyone.
-It’s the rapid test and we know if it’s positive or negative in 15 minutes.
-And we have staff being trained on the system for NYS on how to record the information, upload the information, to make sure we are on top of all those protocols.”

 “We knew going into this that once we open the schools, they might have to close.
 We said when you close, make sure you do all the testing, and tracing that is necessary,” said Pallotta.